quipham/sample-test/README.md

 1/ Clone this repo to your local

 2/ Install requirements
-- MacOS (Currently using MacOS chrome driver)
+- MacOS/Window (Switching chrome driver base on your OS at DriverManager class)
-- Install JAVA 8
+- Install JAVA 11
 - Install IntelliJ IDE latest version
 - Install Maven (https://www.mkyong.com/maven/how-to-install-maven-in-windows/)(Optional If you run direct by TestNG)